 When one sound exceeds a certain threshold, another sound is "ducked" down as part of the audio ducking process.
-This is a similar concept to side chain compression, which limits the sound produced from one track.
+This is a similar concept to side chain compression and vocal compression, which limits the sound produced from one track.

 To give the primary sound more prominence, the background audio signal level is momentarily reduced.

 Compression is sometimes used to do this alongside a control channel.
 However, an easy volume adjustment can also be used.
 You will often see this technique used for radio when the presenter is talking over the end or start of a song.

 No matter how you use audio ducking, the result is always the same.
 One audio track is perceived as louder and clearer as the other layers' audio signal is reduced.

 Compression or volume reduction can be applied automatically or manually.
 Yet, most digital audio workstations (DAWs) let you do it automatically.
 This makes the entire procedure much more straightforward.

 You can apply audio ducking in a video project to increase clarity whenever there are two or more audio streams on the same project.

 For example, if you are composing a film with a background track and foreground speech, you might want to lower the background music's volume.
 This is so that it doesn't risk ruining the narration.

 You can duck down any kind of audio source.
 Keeping with the film example, you may wish to duck down any background noises so that the characters in the foreground are more apparent.
 This is great when you are next to a busy road.

 If you are creating anything with multiple different forms of audio that are competing with one another, ducking can be useful.
 It's crucial to mute one audio source, so the other can continue to be heard clearly and unhindered.